 When you think your video is done, share it with members of the team and maybe even with a few select end users.
 Ask them to look for quality issues.
-Is the story easy to follow?
+Can they easily follow the story?
 Is the video engaging?
 Is it too long or too short?
-Does the music complement the voiceover or detract from it?
+Does the music complement the voiceover, or detract from it?
 Does the quality of the sound match the quality of the video?
-Does the video convey a clear message?
 Now is the time to spot issues, before your video is widely distributed.

 Pro Tip: If you do find quality issues, do your best to give targeted feedback to your team.
 Saying the video doesn’t “feel right” isn’t very useful feedback.
-You’re much better off saying, “the music doesn’t match the overall tone of the story we’re trying to convey.
-It’s too cheerful when we’re presenting the solution to a serious problem.”
+You’re much better off saying, “this music is too cheerful when we’re presenting the solution to a serious problem.”
 This type of targeted feedback gets better results.

-Export your video in the correct format or formats.
+Export your video in the correct format and aspect ratio.
 Different social media and hosting platforms have different criteria for video formatting.
-Make sure your file type and other meet platform requirements so that your video appears at the highest possible quality.
+Make sure your file type and dimensions meet platform requirements and reads well in all formats so that your video appears at the highest possible quality.